johnnyw66/cc11xxflasher/README.md

 On Discord I found another buyer had bought one from another recommended supplier which also turn out to be a pup.
 The only way of getting the device back to life was to buy a flash programmer another £50 to £120.
 WTF!
 Since I only needed to flash the firmware once, buying one of the programmers (GoodFET, GreatFET, TI-CCDebugger) was going to be expensive.
 I've seen *bit-bashing* programmers for programming Arduinos built from Arduinos before.
 Could I build something similar using spares from my workshop?
 After some research I managed to come up with some source for ESP32 microcontrollers which I had plenty in stock, however I found developing for these processors clunky and tiresome and so decided to port the software to run on my one of my Rapberry Pi Zeros.

 If you have a Raspberry Pi - this utility will flash the firmware for the YS1's cc1111 device from an intel hex source.
-After building a programming prong from pogo pins (Sourcingmap 33Pcs P125B Dia 2mm Length 33mm Spring Test Probes Testing Pins
-- Amazon) and buying a £50 'Helping Hand Clamp' (Helping Hands with Big Magnet Base, Soldering Third Hand with 6 PCB Pillars Circuit Board Holder and 5 Flexible Metal Arms Heavy Duty Base for Repair/Resoldering/Hobby/Crafts
-)- ('What!!???') - I finally had something that could flash the YS1 CC1111 chip!
+After building a programming prong from pogo pins* and buying a £50 'Helping Hand Clamp'* - 'What!!??? - I finally had something that could flash the YS1 CC1111 chip!
 I argued that at I could use the clamp for other projects - so at least I saved some money.

+*Sourcingmap 33Pcs P125B Dia 2mm Length 33mm Spring Test Probes Testing Pins = Amazon UK

+Helping Hands with Big Magnet Base, Soldering Third Hand with 6 PCB Pillars Circuit Board Holder and 5 Flexible Metal Arms Heavy Duty Base for Repair/Resoldering/Hobby/Crafts - Amazon UK

 I stand on the shoulders of Giants